rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 “Producing mandopop demos wasn’t really my thing – but it helped me learn more about pop production techniques, and helped me dive deeper into production,” she explains.
 Up until that point, she hadn’t shown her music to anyone, aside from those who were grading her assignments.
 But graduating after making music for three years, she decided that it was about time to put something out.
 With newfound experience, it was an intent that gave birth to the project’s first single, *Siren Song*.

-“I didn’t plan to produce ‘*[Siren Song](https://open.spotify.com/track/3BIoBQmtEuLWKe2Jmkw2Pg?si=xuSZ07svQnWxy5XLkb5Z5Q)*’ at all,” she explains.
+“I didn’t plan to produce *[Siren Song](https://open.spotify.com/track/3BIoBQmtEuLWKe2Jmkw2Pg?si=xuSZ07svQnWxy5XLkb5Z5Q)* at all,” she explains.
 “But I was very obsessed with the show ‘Killing Eve’ then – so I decided to write *Siren Song* from the perspective of one of its characters.
 After I wrote the lyrics first, I was playing the guitar one day when I realized I could put the two together.”

 Elliot sent the initial demo to her friend, a jazz pianist & self-taught producer.
 Together, they co-produced the track that became *Siren Song* in two weeks, and quickly formed the group as a duo.
 Without prior plans about the song, the pair decided to put it out to see how it’d fare amongst strangers.
 “Friends can be too biased with their opinions, so we decided to put it out to hear what random people would think of it,” she notes.
 “We didn’t even give enough time to plan its pre-release with media outlets and such, so it was really difficult to predict how it’ll go.”